CSM Unirea Alba Iulia

 Clubul Sportiv Municipal Unirea Alba Iulia, commonly known as Unirea Alba Iulia (/ro/), is a Romanian professional football club based in Alba Iulia, Alba County, founded in 1924 and currently playing in the Liga III.

-Among the greatest achievements of the team is a sixth place in the first league at the end of the 2003–04 season and a Romanian Cup semi-final played in 1991.
+The team from Cetatea Marii Uniri (lit.
+'The Citadel of Great Union') plays in black and white, and its home ground is Cetate Stadium (lit.
+'Citadel'), which has a capacity of 18,000 seats.
+Among the club’s greatest achievements are a 6th-place finish in the Romanian top division at the end of the 2003–04 season, and reaching the semi-finals in 1990–91 and the quarter-finals in 2024–25 of the Romanian Cup.

-The team colours are black and white, and their stadium is called Cetate and has a capacity of 18,000 seats.

 History

 Unirea Alba Iulia was founded in 1924.
 In the beginning the team was called Unirea Mihai Viteazul Alba Iulia.
-After ten years, they managed to qualify and play in the second league where they managed to obtain the sixth place.
+After ten years, they managed to qualify and play in the second division where they managed to obtain the 6th place.

-They played in the second league until the year 1939 when they were relegated to the third league.
+They played in the second division until the year 1939 when they were relegated to the third league.
 In 1942, they returned to the second league where they played two seasons and then were relegated again.
 At the end of season 1946–1947 we find the team in the third league in a relegating position.
 From 1947 until 1970 the team plays in the regional championships, under the level of the first three leagues of Romanian professional football.

+Unirea won the Alba County Championship in the 1968–69 season, but lost the promotion play-off against Electromotor Timișoara, winners of the Timiș County Championship, after a 2–2 draw at home and a 0–4 defeat away.
+In the 1969–70 season, Unirea claimed the Alba County Championship for the second consecutive time and secured promotion to Divizia C, after defeating Gloria Arad, the Arad County Championship winners, 2–0 at home, following a 0–1 loss away.
+The squad, coached by Gheorghe Tîrnoveanu, included Frîncu, Vasiu, Tőkés, Suciu, Strențan, Crăciuneac, Filip, Crișan, Bimbea, Popa, Moldovan, Doba, Baksi, Sima, and Mărgean.

-In 1970 the team promotes to the third league.
-After nine seasons played in the third league, they managed to promote in the second league.
-In the season 1979–1980 the team finished in the first spot beyond the relegation line.
+After nine seasons played in the third division, they managed to promote in the second division.
+In the season 1979–80 the team finished in the first spot beyond the relegation line.